 If you can’t schedule your visit—or don’t meet the requirements—for free admission to the museums you want to visit, look into discount programs and packages that can reduce your costs.

-For example, the CityPASS is available for 11 large cities in North America.
+CityPASS is available through the NEA Discount Ticket Program in 10 large cities in North America.
 Ticket books usually include five admissions to an area’s top attractions (including museums) and are good for nine consecutive days, giving you time to fit in other activities during your vacation.

-Prices vary by city, but in Seattle, for example, your CityPASS ($99 adults; $79 children) includes trips up the Space Needle and an Argosy Harbor Cruise, as well as visits to the Seattle Aquarium, the Woodland Park Zoo or the Museum of Pop Culture (MoPOP) and the Pacific Science Center or the Chihuly Garden and Glass — $181.33 value for an adult, according to the website.
+Prices vary by city, but in Seattle, for example, your CityPASS purchased through the NEA Discount Ticket Program ($89.50 adults; $65.50 children) includes trips up the Space Needle and Seattle Aquarium, plus your choice of three more attractions, including the Woodland Park Zoo, the Museum of Pop Culture (MoPOP) and the Chihuly Garden and Glass.

 The one common denominator in all of these deals is that it pays to do some planning before you travel.
 Before you book a trip, go online and look up the museums in or near your destination.
 If they offer free admissions on certain days or weekends, decide if you can time your trip to take advantage of those perks.